Soft tops and Hard tops

 To turn your MX5/Eunos into a seriously quick car, you need to either supercharge it or fit a turbo.
 Its another huge subject, way beyond the scope of this website so I'll just touch on a few basics based on my own experiences with forced induction cars.
 First of all, you need to start with a car that has a good bodyshell.
 Its pointless throwing loads of money at a good conversion kit and then bolting it onto a rusty car.

 Next, its going to be expensive.
 Yes you may hear about some bright spark who reckons he's turbocharged his MX5 for £700 but unless he's some kind of genius, its just not going to happen.
 The key to supercharging/turbocharging is not so much making as much power as possible but rather making a powerful and reliable car.
 There are all sorts of home made kits available on Ebay etc but realistically, you need to buy good quality kit.
 For example a cheap Chinese turbo exhaust manifold will crack as soon as it gets hot while something of quality by a company such as Flyin Miata is substantially more expensive but also of substantially better quality.
-Realistically, its going to start at £1500 minimum for a conversion done on a DIY basis and closer to double that if someone reputable does the work.
+Realistically, its going to start at £2000 minimum for a conversion done on a DIY basis and more than double that if someone reputable does the work.

 So is it worth it?
 Well its easy to achieve 200bhp with a half decent set-up and more with not much more expense and effort.
 The standard engine and gearbox are fine up to 250bhp-ish but after that, we're into engine rebuild territory with forged pistons etc. Its all about the power to weight ratio so a standard 1.6 gives around 118bhp per ton.
 However a decent turbo set up should easily give 200+bhp per ton and then we're into BMW M3/Subaru Impreza/Lotus Exige territory then.
 Expect a 0-60mph time of 5 seconds or so, though I know from experience that acceleration beyond 60mph is even more exhilarating.
 Another way of looking at it is: what car could you buy for this kind of money that offers comparable performance?
 There's not much out there.